0dataapp/1click-proof/README.md

 captainVersion: 4
 services:
   $$cap_appname:
-    image: 0data/1click-proof:caprover
+    image: 0data/oneclick-proof:caprover
     volumes:
       - $$cap_appname-local:/usr/src/app/__local
     restart: always
 caproverOneClickApp:
   instructions:
-    start: See repository for details https://github.com/0dataapp/1click-proof
+    start: See repository for details https://github.com/0dataapp/oneclick-proof
-    end: 1click-proof is deployed and available as $$cap_appname.
+    end: oneclick-proof is deployed and available as $$cap_appname.
-  displayName: 1click-proof
+  displayName: oneclick-proof
   description: Sample Node.js app that can be one-click deployed to self-hosted panels.
-  documentation: See repository for details https://github.com/0dataapp/1click-proof
+  documentation: See repository for details https://github.com/0dataapp/oneclick-proof
 ```

 3. name your app as `oneclick-proof` or something else, and then deploy.